oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_synthetics_monitor_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>Specify the endpoint on which to run the monitor.
 For BROWSER and REST monitor types, target is mandatory.
 If target is specified in the SCRIPTED_BROWSER monitor type, then the monitor will run the selected script (specified by scriptId in monitor) against the specified target endpoint.
-If target is not specified in the SCRIPTED_BROWSER monitor type, then the monitor will run the selected script as it is.</div>
+If target is not specified in the SCRIPTED_BROWSER monitor type, then the monitor will run the selected script as it is.
+For NETWORK monitor with TCP protocol, a port needs to be provided along with target.
+Example: 192.168.0.1:80</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>